An SRE Playbook: Diagnosing Intermittent Failures

 - Network variability

-Do not start with logs.
-Start with limits.
+Do not start only with logs.
+Start with limits, then use logs to confirm where the boundary was crossed.

 Failure Categories